ICE settles lawsuit filed by immigrant activists in Vermont

 “Not everybody’s going to like it, but we can’t be scared and we can’t retreat,” she said through an interpreter.

-Burlington police arrived a short time later, and an officer talked with an activist.
-Police said later that nobody was willing to make a statement about what they observed.
+Burlington Police arrived a short time later and an officer talked with an activist.
+It wasn’t clear whether police pursued the driver.

 One of the three plaintiffs, Zully Palacios Rodriguez, said when the lawsuit was filed that she and a fellow Migrant Justice member were arrested by armed undercover agents as they were leaving the group’s office in Burlington in 2017.